José Luis Cuevas: Artistic development and influence

 Cuevas stated that he drew a skull as he considered them devoid of expression and they are not necessarily representative of death in Mexican culture.
 He preferred to draw cadavers and bodies shortly after death, as they still retain the individual human qualities.
 In this approach, he stated that he followed elements of German Expressionism, Catalan Romanesque and Romanticism of the 19th century.
 He felt very “Spanish” in this as Goya used to paint cadavers as well and yet, far from José Guadalupe Posada who drew skulls and bones.
 His work was influenced by Spanish poetry and Spanish cities as Seville and Barcelona have appeared in his works.
 His predilection for the darker side of life along with breaking with tradition has meant belated acceptance for his work in certain circles of the art market.

-Cuevas’ influences included Goya, writer Francisco de Quevedo, Picasso, with some hues from Posada and Orozco.
+Cuevas’s influences included Goya, writer Francisco de Quevedo, Picasso, with some hues from Posada and Orozco.
 Over the years, he paid homage to his favorite painters and writers, such as Fyodor Dostoevsky, Franz Kafka, Francisco de Quevedo and Marquis de Sade, in numerous series of drawings and prints.

 Cuevas's style is aggressive and lacks inhibition which often shocks the observer.
 Cuevas's drawings, which were done in pen and ink, gouache and watercolor, are mostly done on very large sheets of paper.
 In many of these drawings, the figures transform into animals or acquire an animal quality.
 Well acquainted with the cinematic arts, he manipulated data and even concocted events, drawing on his memory for plausible details.
 His best known event of this type was the creation of the “Mural Efímero” (Ephemeral Mural), which he created and immediately destroyed publicly as a challenge to the Mexican muralism movement.
 He gave what is now known as “Zona Rosa” its name, located in the then cosmopolitan section of Colonia Juarez, stating that "Es demasiado ingenua para ser roja, pero demasiado frívola para ser blanca, por eso es precisamente rosa" ("it's too naive to be red, but too frivolous to be white, that's why it is precisely pink.")

 His work reates controversy to the end and his appearance attracted large numbers of women.